-"Cf. Radin.
-Paul, 1949., 'The Basic Myth of the North American Indians', Eranos-Jahrbuch, 17: 359-419; and his main work: Radin, Paul, 1957, Primitive man as a philosopher, foreword John Dewey, New York: Dover, first published 1927, New York/London: Appleton & Co.
-For a more recent assessment and re-interpretation of Levy-Bruhl, cf. Horton, R., 1973, 'Levy-Bruhl, Durkheim and the scientific revolution', in: Horton, R., & Finnegan, R., eds., Modes of thought: Essays on thinking in western and non-western societies, London: Faber, pp. 249-305.
+49 Cf. Radin, Paul, 1949., 'The Basic Myth of the North American Indians', Eranos-Jahrbuch, 17: 359-419; and his main work: Radin, Paul, 1957, Primitive man as a philosopher, foreword John Dewey, New York: Dover, first published 1927, New York/London: Appleton & Co.
+For a more recent assessment and re-interpretation of Lévy-Bruhl, cf. Horton, R., 1973, 'Lévy-Bruhl, Durkheim and the scientific revolution', in: Horton, R., & Finnegan, R., eds., Modes of thought: Essays on thinking in western and non-western societies, Londen: Faber, pp. 249-305.
 Also for C.G.
-Jung, Levy-Bruhl was the most important source of anthropological inspiration, likewise with painful consequences; cf. Segal, Robert A., 2007, 'Jung and Levy-Bruhl', Journal of Analytical Psychology 52 (5), 635-658.
+Jung, Lévy-Bruhl was the most important source of anthropological inspiration, likewise with painful consequences; cf. Segal, Robert A., 2007, 'Jung and Lévy-Bruhl', Journal of Analytical Psychology 52 (5), 635-658.

-111 Bernasconi, Robert, 1997, 'African Philosophy's Challenge to Continental Philosophy', in: Eze, Emmanuel Chukwudi, ed., Postcolonial African philosophy: A critical reader, Oxford: Blackwell, p.
+50 Bernasconi, Robert, 1997, 'African Philosophy's Challenge to Continental Philosophy', in: Eze, Emmanuel Chukwudi, ed., Postcolonial African philosophy: A critical reader, Oxford: Blackwell, p.
 183.

-right of every human being regardless of culture, language, creed and somatic appearance.
+vantages are obvious, in terms of thinking human equality and affirming the universal birth right of every human being regardless of culture, language, creed and somatic appearance.
 However, this lofty insistence on universal traits has also one disadvantage.
-For it usually means that anthropologists, for reasons of political correctness, can no longer afford to ask themselves whether all cultures $today^{121}$ - from (a) those in which writing, the state, and formal organisations dominate the intergenerational transmission of culture and the sanctioning of cultural conformity, to (b) those in which myths, rites and the resulting internalised cosmological and normative structures govern the cultural largely face-to-face community - are all 'culture in exactly the same way', deep-programming their members in fundamentally identical ways (regardless of overt surface behaviour, which evidently is programmed marginally differently from culture to culture).
+For it usually means that anthropologists, for reasons of political correctness, can no longer afford to ask themselves whether all cultures $today^{51}$ - from (a) those in which writing, the state, and formal organisations dominate the intergenerational transmission of culture and the sanctioning of cultural conformity, to (b) those in which myths, rites and the resulting internalised cosmological and normative structures govern the cultural largely face-to-face community - are all 'culture in exactly the same way', deep-programming their members in fundamentally identical ways (regardless of overt surface behaviour, which evidently is programmed marginally differently from culture to culture).
 Is cultural transmission exclusively through a learning process embedded in cultural communication, or are there (as, for instance, in Jung's concept of a collective unconscious, as an attribute of humanity as a whole but also, specific in time and space, of each of its myriad constitutive sub-groups) implicit, collective orientations and representations that may be so deeply programmed as to be practically beyond volition, beyond conscious communication, perhaps even genetically transmitted?
-The dominant disciplinary paradigm122 in modern anthropology does not allow even the articulation of such questions - alternative answers deviating from the disciplinary consensus are simply unthinkable, and the (racialist and divisive) 'yes' of nearly a century ago has been, understandably but perhaps somewhat too simply, replaced by today's 'no'.
-In modern anthropology (especially since the Manchester School and transactionalism in general - approaches concentrating on the micropolitics of social institutions and of ritual),123 the continuing emphasis on the historic specificity
+The dominant disciplinary paradigm52 in modern anthropology does not allow even the articulation of such questions - alternative answers deviating from the disciplinary consensus are simply unthinkable, and the (racialist and divisive) 'yes' of nearly a century ago has been, understandably but perhaps somewhat too simply, replaced by today's 'no'.
+In modern anthropology (especially since the Manchester

-111 Or, for that matter, all cultures of Anatomically Modern Humans - the specific variety of Homo sapiens that emerged c.
+51 Or, for that matter, all cultures of Anatomically Modern Humans - the specific variety of Homo sapiens that emerged c.
 200,000 years ago in Africa and to which all humans of the last 20,000 years have belonged.

-^{&#}x27;~2 Despite the accumulated historigraphic and epistemological criticism of his model, in the present connection Kuhn's notion of the history of science as the history of the rise and fall of successive, mutually exclusive, consensus-generating and truth-creating paradigms remains essentially valid and illuminating; Kuhn, T.S., 1970, The structure of scientific revolutions, 2nd ed., Chicago: University of Chicago Press.
+52 Despite the accumulated historigraphic and epistemological criticism of his model, in the present connection Kuhn's notion of the history of science as the history of the rise and fall of successive, mutually exclusive, consensus-generating and truthcreating paradigms remains essentially valid and illuminating; Kuhn, T.S., 1970, The structure of scientific revolutions, 2nd ed., Chicago: University of Chicago Press.
 Needless to argue that Kuhn's is essentially a market model.